Zheyu-Zhuang/RoboSaGA/README.md

 ### 🔧 Tweaks
 - **Colour Jittering**: Enabled by default.
-- **Pre-trained ResNet Weights**: Loaded for faster convergence and saliency feature extraction.
+- **Pre-trained ResNet Weights**: Loaded for faster convergence and better saliency.
 - **Average Pooling**: Replaces Spatial Softmax for better saliency.
 Spatial Softmax introduces a diamond-shaped gradient prior, as its gradient computation depends on the constant multipliers introduced by coordinate grids.

 These adjustments, particularly the combination of pre-trained weights and Average Pooling, significantly enhance policy robustness in **transport** tasks for BC-MLP and BC-RNN.